 As the teaching involves laboratory and/or field work, you should consider taking out a separate travel and personal risk insurance.
 Read about your insurance cover as a student.

-3 to 5 chosen articles will be mandatory to read, one of which must be presented to the class.
-In addition a final oral exam.
+- 3 to 5 chosen articles will be mandatory to read, one of which must be presented to the class.

 It will also be counted as one of the three attempts to sit the exam for this course, if you sit the exam for one of the following courses: FYS5310 – Electron Microscopy, Electron Diffraction and Spectroscopy II

 Grades are awarded on a pass/fail scale.
 Read more about the grading system.

 Resit an examination

 This course offers both postponed and resit of examination.
 Read more: